 Then pay back what you used, and the account is on report to Dun & Bradstreet, Experian, or Equifax.

 Not every vendor can help in the same way true starter credit can.
 These are vendors that will grant an approval with nominal effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

 Know what is happening with your credit.
 Make sure it is being reported and address any mistakes ASAP.
-Get in the practice of checking credit reports and digging into the specifics, and not just the scores.
+Get in the practice of checking credit reports.
+Dig into the specifics, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian, Equifax, and D&B for 90% less.
 Update the information if there are mistakes or the relevant information is incomplete.

 So, what’s all this monitoring for?
 It’s to contest any errors in your records.
 Errors in your credit report(s) can be corrected.
 But the CRAs typically want you to dispute in a particular way.

 Disputing credit report mistakes typically means you precisely itemize any charges you challenge.